ishan-sb/demos_rl_rec_v1/README.md

 There are two ways:
 1) The csv's are from the [Kaggle Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset).
 You can download it and unzip it into this folder.
 Then, run `python3 prep_data.py` to generate the relevant files needed for the RL run

-2) Alternatively, you can download the files from s3://videoblocks-ml/temp/demos/rl_rec_v1/
+2) Alternatively, you can download the files from `s3://videoblocks-ml/temp/demos/rl_rec_v1/`.
+Ask for help for how to do this via command line!

 # Running the recommendation
 1) Execute `python run_rl_rec.py`.